shashankgupta5/SeleniumMavenProject/README.md

 Steps before executing tests-

 1. Go to src/resources/Grid
+2. Download selenium-server-standalone.jar and place it under src/resources/Grid/
-2. Modify the node.json file as per requirement
+3. Modify the node.json file as per requirement
-3. Launch run_grid.bat for running server
+4. Launch run_grid.bat for running server
-4. From now on testSuite.xml will be controlling test execution for browsers
+5. From now on testSuite.xml will be controlling test execution for browsers
-5. Finally, run test via testSuite.xml or mvn command
+6. Finally, run test via testSuite.xml or mvn command